CBEST Test Breakdown

 Skills Tested by CBEST

 CBEST is not designed to test your ability to teach any skill; rather it is a measure of the basic educational skills that an efficient and successful educator should ideally posses.
-Passing the CBEST before grant of teaching credentials ensures that all teachers have a minimum level of basic reading, writing and math skills irrespective of the subject that they would eventually be teaching.
-The CBEST is thus designed to test your reading, writing and math skills of the level that is necessary for imparting quality education to school students and also to adults attending classes at adult education centers.
+Passing the test before grant of teaching credentials ensures that all teachers have a minimum level of basic reading, writing and math skills irrespective of the subject that they would eventually be teaching.
+The exam is thus designed to assess your reading, writing and math skills of the level that is necessary for imparting quality education to school students and also to adults attending classes at adult education centers.
 CBEST consists of 3 test sections, one for each of the skills being assessed.

 - Reading Test Section: